sartak/IIDelegate/README.md

 This means you can use Objective C's closure capabilities to bind data directly to your actions, rather than needing to fake it by adding hacky attributes on your view controller. `IIDelegate` also saves you from having to litter your delegate code throughout many different methods.
 If you have ever dealt with multiple instances of `UIAlertView`, `UIActionSheet`, or `UITableView` in one view controller, your bones rattle with these pains.

-There is no way to specify ivars for these delegates.
-You are expected to use the closure nature of blocks to capture your necessary state.
-This can of course include capturing `self` with access its properties and methods).
+You can use the closure nature of blocks to capture your necessary state.
+This can of course include capturing `self` with access its properties and methods.
+So there's no need to declare ivars.

 Unfortunately, Objective C forbids using `@selector(...)` as an `NSDictionary` key, so `IIDelegate` expects strings describing selectors instead.
 Sorry. :(